-In a previous blog – MTBF: Can it help predict hard drive failure? – we noted that the best-known methods for predicting hard disk drive (HDD) failure aren’t what you’d call scientific.
-Grinding and thrashing noises are a reliable indicator that a HDD is about to give up the ghost, for example, but that’s cold comfort when your drives are sitting in a remote data centre and therefore out of earshot.
+The best-known methods for predicting hard disk drive (HDD) failure aren't exactly scientific.
+Grinding and thrashing noises are a reliable indicator that a HDD is about to fail, for example, but that's not very comforting when your drives are sitting out of earshot in a remote data centre.

-Hard drive manufacturers, meanwhile, often seem like they’re being deliberately misleading when estimating the longevity of their storage devices.
-They use a metric called Mean Time Between Failures (MTBF), extrapolated from running large numbers of drives for weeks and months at a time, which can give readings as high as 1.5 million hours – almost 200 years – for enterprise-grade HDDs.
+Using a metric called Mean Time Between Failures (MTBF) for hard drives, often seems misleading when estimating the longevity of these storage devices.
+MTBF is calculated from running large numbers of drives for weeks and months at a time, which can give readings as high as 1.5 million hours - almost 200 years - for enterprise-grade HDDs.
 The methodology is sound, but the outcome has little in common with the average lifespan of a hard drive in the field.

 The metrics tracked by SMART tools - called attributes - vary from manufacturer to manufacturer, but typical examples include the number of hours the drive has been switched on, the time it takes for the spindle to reach operational speed and the count of reallocated sectors.